bgri/m100LE/README.md

 ### A note about this update
 Though the look of the game hasn't changed much, a lot has gone on behind the scenes, thanks to the amazing work by [hackerb9](https://github.com/hackerb9):

-- Hardware agnostic - runs on any m100 platform
+- Hardware agnostic - runs on any of the Kyotronic sisters
 - Speed increase - due to the following...
+  - Random, instead of sequential, access to RAM file
   - Compressed binary word list files - smaller size and discourages peeking :)
+  - Smarter string handling (avoid concatenations, `CLEAR` plenty of space)
 - Commented and uncommented code files
 - VT52 character positioning vs Tandy/NEC-specific routines
-- Harmonized date and manual date entry - play tomorrow's game today!
+- Harmonized auto and manual date entry — play tomorrow's game today!
 - Synchronized with the 'official' NYT Wordle list
 - Data cleanup, code cleanup, and other optimizations